Niobrara River Memorial Day Weekend (FULL)

 Camping

 The campground at Smith Falls State Park doesn’t open until early May and there is no official group site.
-We used to have the campground to ourselves but in recent years, its gotten more crowded.
+We used to have the campground to ourselves but in recent years, it has gotten more crowded.
 The campground was reconfigured for 2021, adding more sites and mixing the use between tents and RVs in all sites.
 You can make reservations now – here’s the link to the on-line camping reservations https://nebraskastateparks.reserveamerica.com

-You can also call the park for reservations ( (402) 376-1306) but your best bet is on-line.
+You can also call the park for reservations (402) 376-1306) but your best bet is on-line.
 The camping cost is $54.40 for three nights, plus a day use fee.
 Check-in time is 4 p.m. and by then the Ranger Station may be closed.
 Your trip coordinator will be in Site 23.
 Sites can accommodate a trailer/camper and a tent or two tents.

 Note: Directions to Cornell Bridge from Valentine: Take Nebraska 12 east about 4 miles to the Ft Niobrara Wildlife refuge turn-off.
 Turn right towards the river and then make the first right into the access parking lot.
-Be there by 10 am ready to shuttle and be sure to purchase your $1 wrist-band at the kiosk.
+Be there by 10 am ready to shuttle and be sure to purchase your $1 wristband at the kiosk.